markus7017/myfiles/shelly/README.md

 #### Shelly Duo (thing-type: shellybulbduo)

+This information applies to the Shelly Duo-1 as well as the Duo White for the G10 socket.

 |Group     |Channel      |Type     |read-only|Description                                                            |
 |----------|-------------|---------|---------|-----------------------------------------------------------------------|
 |control   |autoOn       |Number   |r/w      |Sets a  timer to turn the device ON after every OFF; in sec            |